Make your company more sustainable with solar energy

 You can find the general conditions for the SCE (in Dutch) on RVO.nl.

 The Energy Investment Allowance (EIA) offers a tax advantage if you buy solar panels or solar heat collectors for your company.
-You can offset a percentage (45.5% in 2021) of the investment costs against your taxable profit.
-The solar panels and collectors must fit the description included in the Energy list 2023 (pdf, in Dutch).
+You can offset 40% of the investment costs against your taxable profit.
+This reduces the profit on which you must pay tax.
+The solar panels and collectors must fit the description included in the Energy list 2024 (in Dutch).

 Check the conditions for the EIA.

 With the Small projects investment credit (KIA) you can deduct part of investments in business assets from your taxable profit.
 Solar panels or solar boilers can be such business assets.
-The investment costs cannot be higher than the amounts set by the Netherlands Tax Administration (Belastingdienst).
+The investment costs cannot be higher than the amounts set by the Netherlands Tax Administration (in Dutch).

 With the BMKB-Green scheme, you can get a loan guaranteed by the government.
 This allows you to borrow more money more easily.
 You can use the loan to make your business premises more sustainable with solar panels or solar collectors.
 The assets must be on the Energy List of the EIA (in Dutch).